Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Observations and data reduction

 and PA as

-with atan2 being quadrant preserving arc tangent.
+with atan2 being the quadrant-preserving arc tangent.
 The error on the PD ($\sigma_P$) is the uncertainty on the individual Stokes parameters and the error on the PA for significant detections was estimated as \citep[e.g.,][]{Clarke1986,Naghizadeh1993}

 To calibrate the instrumental polarization, we observed 12 nearby unpolarized stars from the list given in \citet{Piirola2020}.
-The instrumental polarization was found to be of the order of $\approx 0.001\%$ in all pass-bands, and hence was considered to be negligible.
+The instrumental polarization was found to be on the order of $\approx 0.001\%$ in all pass-bands, and hence was considered to be negligible.
 The zero point of the PA was determined by observing highly polarized standard stars HD~161056 and HD~204827.
 Observations of the field stars were carried out to reliably determine the interstellar (IS) polarization using both DIPol-UF mounted on the Nordic Optical Telescope, La Palma, and DIPol-2 polarimeters.
+Similar to DIPol-2, instrumental polarization was calibrated for DIPol-UF as well, using six nearby unpolarized stars listed in \citet{Piirola2020} and the same highly polarized stars.

 Optical photometric data were obtained from the AAVSO\footnote{\url{https://www.aavso.org/}} database in the Johnson $V$ band, binned to 1-day intervals.
 The resulting light curve is shown in Fig.~\ref{fig:lc}b.
 Additional photometric measurements in the $BVR$ bands were extracted from our polarimetric observations.
 Two field stars seen in the images were used to perform differential photometry.
 Their magnitudes in the respective bands were calculated using {\it Gaia}\footnote{\url{https://www.cosmos.esa.int/web/gaia}} DR3 data.
-While these measurements might suffer from uncertainties due to possible variations in fluxes of the field stars and/or calibration uncertainty of {\it Gaia} $G$ magnitudes to $BVR$ magnitudes (especially in $B$-band), the $V$-band data points were found to be in good agreement with the AAVSO data.
+While these measurements might suffer from uncertainties due to possible variations in fluxes of the field stars and/or calibration uncertainty of {\it Gaia} $G$ magnitudes to $BVR$ magnitudes (especially in the $B$ band), the $V$-band data points were found to be in good agreement with the AAVSO data.